-The onset of a cold, or even worse, the flu.
+The onset of a cold or flu.
 The groggy feeling when your head is pounding, you have a blocked nose and your cough sounds like a 1970's Victa lawnmower starting up.
 You struggle through the day but given a choice, you would prefer to switch on Netflix, climb under the blankets and darken the room.
 Most of us seem healthy enough to fight these infections after spending a few days feeling like crap.

 Your Health and your Computer’s Health

 The symptoms you suffered might mean a few different possibilities about health issues.
 A computer virus is a bit the same.
 Your PC or laptop shows symptoms that may mean a few different problems.
-While each symptom on its own may not trigger any red flags, a handful of unexpected behaviors may set off alarm bells — if you know what to look out for.
-But remember, help is only a call or short distance away.
+While each symptom on its own may not trigger any red flags, a handful of unexpected behaviours may set off alarm bells — if you know what to look out for.
+But remember, help is only a phone call away.

 1. Funny stuff happening with your browser

-In the mid 2000's we had pop-ups.
+In the mid-2000's we had pop-ups.
 These were the love child of IE - Internet Explorer - and were a sign that malware was lurking on your computer.
 These days, a pop-up is an annoying advert, or not so annoying if the topic is of interest.
-But a pop-up appearing when you haven't opened your browser?
+But a pop-up appears when you haven't opened your browser?
 Uh!Oh!
 That's not so good.
 These pop-ups usually advertise fake antivirus software, or a message that your computer is infected.

 Your Private Tool Shed

-But popups are not the only indicator that malware is knocking on your door.
-Tool bars that you think you didn't download and are cluttering your browser is evidence that there might be a problem.
+But pop-ups are not the only indicator that malware is knocking on your door.
+Toolbars that you think you didn't download and are cluttering your browser is evidence that there might be a problem.
 Most browsers allow you to search from the address bar, and it often defaults to Google.
 If your search provider has suddenly changed, or your Google search results look unusual, then you can be fairly certain you have an unwelcome intruder.
-Hopefully your tool bar has never looked as bad as the picture shows, but it's possible that you might have picked up a few strays during your surfing and clicking.
-If you don’t know how to clear them, and you live in Greens Beach or Beauty Point, then you’re in luck.
+Hopefully, your toolbar has never looked as bad as the picture shows, but it's possible that you might have picked up a few strays during your surfing and clicking.
+If you don’t know how to clear them, and you live in Beauty Point or Greens Beach, then you’re in luck.